scribd/scribd.github.io/_posts/2021-05-19-kafka-delta-ingest.md

 ## In depth

-There is bit of an impedance mismatch between Kafka streams and data warehouse file structure.
+There is a bit of an impedance mismatch between Kafka streams and data warehouse file structure.
 [Parquet is a columnar format](https://parquet.apache.org/documentation/latest/), and each Parquet file (in fact each row group within a file) in a Delta Lake table should